HiroshiOkada/color-name/README.md

 I tested this project on ubunut 16.04 LTS.
 I think that it will work on other OS, but I have not tested it

+## Howto Deploy

+`yarn build` and upload build/ foler to your server

 ## Author

 Hiroshi Okada <okadahiroshi@miobox.jp>